They’re everywhere now.

 29) A chapter from your book

 Like free trials, a teaser of a book you’ve written is an excellent tactic when it comes to lead magnets.
-Not only are you giving something of value – but you
+While you’re giving something of value, it gives you the opportunity to promote your book.

 30) How-to Guides